 Master of Arts & Design (with Distinction): specialist in visual communication and communication design.

 I work since 2017 as Staff Counsellor for a NHS Hospital Trust, University and College.
-As such I have supported people with a wide range of issues, including relationship problems, anxiety, low self-esteem, loss and bereavement, dealing with illness, trauma, workplace stress and bullying, and depression.
+As such I have supported people with a wide range of issues, including relationship problems, abuse, anxiety, low self-esteem, loss and bereavement, dealing with illness, trauma, workplace stress and bullying, and depression.

 Since 2000 I have worked as specialist design-researcher in visual communication for healthcare organisations in the UK and Norway.
 In this capacity I have worked one-on-one with a wide variety of clients, such as people suffering from chronic pain or serious illness, to those living with disabilities.